Family of motorcyclist killed by alleged drunk driver still fighting for justice

 “That’s been the biggest challenge for me, just not having him there for them and thinking of all the things, not only that they’re going to miss out on with him not being here when they grow up, but also what he is missing out on, in their lives,” Lauren said.

-Twenty-two-year-old Christian Elwood was driving the other vehicle in the crash, and was charged with vehicular homicide, reckless endangerment, driving under the influence and speeding.
-Widner’s family wants people to know what the family of a victim has to go through, in hopes it deters other people from driving dangerously.
+22-year-old Christian Elwood was driving the other vehicle in the crash and was charged with vehicular homicide, reckless endangerment, driving under the influence, and speeding.
+Widner’s family wants people to know what a victim’s family has to go through, in hopes it deters other people from driving dangerously.

 “I feel like I’m seeing it so much more frequently and a big thing is speed, I don’t know if it’s a speed awareness month but I see the ‘Slow down Tennessee’ signs all over the interstate,” Lauren said.
 “It’s just, negligence is not a reason for someone to lose their life.”